rayyan-merchant/PAI-Project/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `https://github.com/iamrayyan1/PAI-Project/blob/main/LICENSE` file for details.